-The BLD and Recrypt operation modes are proprietary and described in the hardware reference manual HRM [1] while the implementations of the other modes follow the referenced standards.
+The proprietary BLD and Recrypt operation modes are proprietary and described in the hardware reference manual HRM [1] while the implementations of the other modes follow the referenced standards.
 Also the BLD is compliant to the referenced standards but is operated in a masked way.
 The proprietary modes offer increased protection against failure and side channel analysis.
+End of note.